-- Ensure clarity of vision, ethos and strategic direction of the Trust - Hold executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff - · Oversee the financial performance of the organisation and ensure its money is well spent.
+- · Ensure clarity of vision, ethos and strategic direction of the Trust - Hold executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff - · Oversee the financial performance of the organisation and ensure its money is well spent.

 The Full Governing Board meets five times a year.
 It meets to approve and review the School Development Plan and monitors the school's progress against a number of targets and objectives.
-This includes data tracking for all students, with particular focus on disadvantaged & SEN; monitoring attendance and behaviour; agreeing and monitoring curriculum provision; compliance; quality of teaching and learning; statutory and other policies; safeguarding; work on the Prevent agenda; ensuring British Values are embedded in school life; CPD; trips and visits; careers; staffing; well-being; feedback from stakeholders, staff, pupils and parents etc. This year the Board formed a COVID-19 Committee which supported the school's Risk Assessment.
+This includes data tracking for all students, with particular focus on disadvantaged & SEN; monitoring attendance and behaviour; agreeing and monitoring curriculum provision; compliance; quality of teaching and learning; statutory and other policies; safeguarding; work on the Prevent agenda; ensuring British Values are embedded in school life; CPD; trips and visits; careers; staffing; well-being; feedback from stakeholders, staff, pupils and parents etc.

 The Finance, Audit and Premises Committee meets four times a year.
-The Committee agrees the school's budget, agrees spending, monitors the school's finances, benchmarks spending and ensures financial probity and value for money.
+The Committee agrees the school's budget, monitors the school's finances including spending against the agreed budget, benchmarks spending and ensures financial probity and value for money.
 It also monitors matters relating to the Premises and includes a regular check on aspects of Health and Safety.